Go to integrated search

 What recourse does the client have if the service provider fails to meet the agreed standards?
 Professional services agreements should address whether the client can demand revisions, withhold payment, or terminate the engagement.
 Some agreements include performance warranties or service level commitments.
 New York courts enforce these provisions if they are clear and not unconscionable.
 The agreement should also specify whether disputes over performance quality will be resolved through negotiation, mediation, or arbitration before either party pursues litigation.

-2. Fee Structures and Payment Terms
+2. How a Business Lawyer NYC Structures Fees and Payment Terms

 Fee disputes generate substantial litigation exposure.
 Professional services agreements must specify whether compensation is hourly, fixed, value-based, or contingent on outcomes.
 Hourly arrangements require clarity on billing increments, caps, and expense reimbursement.
 Fixed fees eliminate surprise invoices but may leave the provider exposed if scope creeps.
 From a practitioner's perspective, the most defensible arrangement is one where the client acknowledges in writing that the fee reflects the agreed scope, and any out-of-scope work requires a change order.